warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 ### Monitoring usage

-Information about your usage is available in the Usage pane of the Activity tab within your Cloudant Dashboard.
+Information about your usage is available in the Usage pane of the Activity tab within your Cloudant Dashboard.<br/>
 ![Monitoring usage on the dashboard](images/cloudant_usage.png).

 Details are provided there,